United States Grand Prix: Indianapolis (2000–2007)

-On July 12, 2007, Formula One and the Indianapolis Motor Speedway announced that the 2007 US Grand Prix would be the last one held at IMS for the foreseeable future, as both sides could not agree on the terms for the event.
+On July 12, 2007, Formula One and the Indianapolis Motor Speedway announced that the 2007 US Grand Prix would be the last one held at IMS when the sides could not agree terms.
 It was thought that the race would return to Indianapolis for on the track configuration that was used for the 2008 race in the MotoGP championship.
 Then-Indianapolis Motor Speedway CEO, Tony George, claimed that the USGP would not return to Indianapolis unless it made financial sense.
 Due to the expensive fees paid to host a Grand Prix, the race would require a title sponsor to be economically viable.
-Ultimately, the United States Grand Prix was not on the Formula One calendar for 2009.

 Austin (2012–2019, 2021–present)

 In August 2009, Formula One president Bernie Ecclestone remarked that there was no immediate plan to return Formula One to the United States, vowing "never to return" to Indianapolis.
 Nevertheless, shortly before the first race of the season, Ecclestone continued to fuel speculation that a return to Indianapolis was not out of the question.

 Various efforts were made to try to bring the race to the New York City region.
 In March 2010, Ecclestone announced plans to bring a Formula One race to New York City for the season.
 Ecclestone was quoted as saying the race would take place across the Hudson River in New Jersey, with the Manhattan skyline overlooking the circuit.
 In May 2010, plans emerged for a circuit to be built in Jersey City's Liberty State Park, but those plans were abandoned shortly thereafter.
 A race in West New York and Weehawken was later announced in October 2011.
 In May 2010, it was announced that Monticello Motor Club in upstate New York—a circuit complex modeled on a private country club near Monticello—had submitted a bid for the rights to host the race.